census-instrumentation/opencensus-specs/tags/TagMap.md

 A `TagPropagationFilter` list for receiving MAY be different then that for forwarding.

 If no filter is specified for receiving then all `Tag`s are received.
-If no filter is specified for forwarding then all `Tag`s are forwarded except those that have `Local Scope`.
+If no filter is specified for forwarding then all `Tag`s are forwarded except those that have `TagTTL` of 0.

 ### TagPropagationFilter
 Tag Propagation Filter consists of action (`TagPropagationFilterAction`) and condition